c6o/docs/versioned_docs/version-1.9.0/guides/collaboration.md

 #### Using the Desktop App

-1. Click on the CodeZero system tray icon and select **Contexts -> Request Context**.
+1. Click on the Codezero system tray icon and select **Contexts -> Request Context**.
 2. You will be presented with a screen containing your public key.
 The associated private key is stored securely in a local database.
 3. Copy or download your public key.
 4. Send the public key to your cluster admin and wait for them to generate and send you back an encrypted context.